Qatar

 In 2009, there was a case of alleged HIV transmission reported.
 In the case, a woman living with HIV was accused of transmitting HIV to three men.
 The case was being investigated and little is known about the circumstances, the charges brought, and the outcome.

-More recently, in February 2024, it was reported that a gay Mexican man who was living with HIV had been arrested by police in Doha, allegedly on account of his sexuality – which is criminalised in Qatar – and HIV status, although it is not clear whether he has been charged with an offence for HIV ‘exposure’ or transmission.
+More recently, in February 2024, it was reported that a gay British-Mexican man living with HIV had been arrested by police in Doha, allegedly on account of his sexuality – which is criminalised in Qatar – and HIV status, although it is not clear whether he has been charged with an offence for HIV ‘exposure’ or transmission.
 Police detained the man after an entrapment operation in which they set up a fake Grindr profile and arranged to meet him.
 A defence committee reported that police also planted methamphetamines on the man to frame him for drug possession.
 The committee reported that in detention, the man was denied antiretroviral treatment and subjected to psychological torture, including being forced to identify other LGBTQ people, isolation, and deprivation of food and water.
 He was also coerced into signing documents which he didn’t understand without a lawyer present.
-The outcome of the case is not clear, however the committee was asking the Mexican Embassy to investigate.
+In March 2024, the man was provisionally released from prison following an international campaign for his freedom in which the British and Mexican embassies advocated for his release.
+In June 2024, the man was sentenced to six months’ imprisonment and subject to deportation on a drug charge.
+In August, he was allowed to return to the UK.

 Laws